Introduction

 In cases where the examiners require substantial amounts of work to be completed, the examiners will send their report and the details of the corrections/revisions to the Board of Studies (Doctoral) for consideration.

 The Board of Studies (Doctoral) is responsible for checking that the examiners’ recommended outcome is supported by what is written in their report, and that any significant minor corrections or thesis revisions specified by the examiners may reasonably be expected to be completed within the time allowed.
-Written notification of the outcome of the exam will then be sent to you, and you will have up to 12 weeks to complete minor corrections of a more substantial nature, or up to 12 months to complete a revised thesis.
+Written notification of the outcome of the exam will then be sent to you, and you will have up to 3 months to complete minor corrections, up to 6 months to complete major corrections, or up to 12 months to complete a revised thesis.
 You can find out more about Corrections in Step 12.

 It is important that you meet the deadline for submission of your corrections or revised thesis, failure to do so may result in a fail outcome.
 In exceptional circumstances you may request an extension to the deadline for submitting the corrected or revised thesis/portfolio.
 Please contact your Doctoral Programme Administrator for information.
 If you have a disability access plan that relates to your ability to meet the deadline, please contact your Doctoral Programme Administrator.